i-am-noamg/cursorbird/README.md

 Within your workspace directory specifically, the extension creates:
 - `.cursor/cursor-bird-status.json` - Temporary status file for tracking active agents (automatically cleaned up when you disable the extension)
 - `.cursor/cursor-bird-status.json.tmp` - Temporary file used for atomic writes (also cleaned up on disable)
-- `.cursor/hooks.json` - Hook configuration (only if you manually set up workspace-specific hooks instead of using global hooks)

 **Important**: You should add `.cursor/` to your `.gitignore` to avoid committing these files: